Researcher, writer & speaker.

 I was also formerly a fellow with Trusted Autonomous Systems (TAS) researching human-machine teaming (HMT).
 HMT reflects a more intricate relationship between human and machine; a product of the advanced capabilities of machines that enable humans to interact with them in a more intimate way.
 This shift in how we interact with technology introduces safety considerations that redefine the risk landscape for RAS-AI capabilities.
 There are a few publications that I’ve produced around this project that you can find on my Google Scholar profile.

 The common theme that underpins my research is safety.
 As emerging technologies continue to advance; how we interact with these technologies and how we operate alongside and in collaboration with them will continue to become more complex.
-My work looks at unravelling that complexity and building tools that facilitate the safe and trusted operation of RAS-AI capabilities.
+My work looks at unravelling that complexity and building tools that facilitate the safe and trusted operation of RAS-AI capabilities in safety-critical domains.

 If you are interested in my research please reach out via the contact page on this website.
 I also write about my research topics on my blog.